weir1/stremio-adult-addon/ISSUE_SUMMARY.md

 6.  **Playback**: The play button appears, and the user can start the stream.

 This solution ensures reliable playback by correctly signaling the addon's capabilities to the Stremio client.

+## 5. Torbox Integration Issue

+### The Problem
+The Torbox integration is not working as expected.
+When a user tries to play a video, the addon should check if the stream is already cached on Torbox.
+If it is, it should play instantly.
+If not, it should be added to the Torbox download queue, and the user should see a "downloading" status.

+Currently, there's a status mismatch.
+Even when Torbox shows the content as cached, the addon reports "Not found" and fails to play.

+### Desired Behavior
+The addon's Torbox integration should function like other similar addons:
+- **Instant Playback:** If the content is cached on Torbox, it should play immediately.
+- **Show Downloading Status:** If the content is not cached, it should be added to the Torbox download queue, and the addon should display a "downloading" or "caching" status to the user.
+- **Correct Status Symbols:** The addon should use appropriate symbols or UI elements to indicate whether a stream is cached, downloading, or available for instant playback.